Help Make ‘American Eagle Day’ a Nationally Recognized, Permanent Commemorative Day

 Dear Concerned Citizen,

-On behalf of the American Eagle Foundation, I am inviting citizens, students, teachers, civic organizations, and familes to join us in our mission to proclaim American Eagle Day in your state and also on a national level.
-We then invite you to celebrate American Eagle Day with us through a variety of activities such as Bald Eagle lessons, eagle adoptions, and live eagle nest cam viewing.
+On behalf of the American Eagle Foundation, I am inviting citizens, students, teachers, civic organizations, and families to join us in our mission to proclaim American Eagle Day in all 50 states.
+Thank you for your support and efforts on behalf of our Nation’s Living Symbol.